OfentseTshepe/Electronic-Digital-Twiddle-Lock-Using-Raspberry-Pi/README.md

 Electronic-Digital-Twiddle-Lock-Using-Raspberry-Pi
 ===
-The electronic lock  software is a heavy multi-threaded python application that uses real time  monitoring of passwords for security
+The electronic lock  software is a heavy multi-threaded python application that uses real time  monitoring of passwords for security ,for more detailed explanation of the project please read the "Documentation.pdf" file

 Authors
 ----